AshridgeTechnologies/elemento/stories/Backlog.md

 Tech debt
 ---------

+- Revisit user-private - using sub-collections in Firebase is non-portable
 - Flaky EditorRunner and AppMain tests
 - Refactor Editor etc so could swap in different Editor, outer component generates and previews
 - Refactor EditorRunner into visual and project handling parts